vlang/vsl/examples/plot_shaded_area_sin/README.md

 # Example - plot_shaded_area_sin 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for creating a shaded area plot of the sine function.

 ## Instructions